Xentraxx/GooglePhotosTakeoutHelper/README.md

 - **File Movement:** By default, GPTH moves (not copies) files to save space.
 Use `--copy` flag if you want to preserve the original takeout structure.
 - **Album-Only Photos:** Some photos exist only in albums (not in year folders).
 GPTH handles these differently depending on the mode chosen.
+- **Special vs User Albums:** Special folders (Archive, Trash, Screenshots, Camera) are automatically distinguished from user-created albums and handled according to the `--special-folders` setting.
 - **Duplicate Handling:** If a photo appears in multiple albums, the behavior varies by mode (shortcuts link to same file, duplicate-copy creates multiple copies, etc.).

 ## Command Line Usage